sunnypatell/sunnify-spotify-downloader/README.md

 1. Launch the Sunnify application.
 2. Enter your Spotify playlist URL in the provided input field.
 3. Check show preview box to see progress
-4. Check metadata box if you want to download cover art, author, album, etc...
+4. Check metadata box if you want to download cover art, author, album, release-date etc...
 5. Press enter in the URL field to start downloading.
 4. The downloaded songs will be saved in the media directory (wherever your source or executable is located).